applying for University ( 4 year Degree)

 college timeline activities

-Check out Admission Requirements and make sure that you have the ballpark credentials to apply:
+Make sure that you have the ballpark credentials to apply: (GPA, SAT scores)

 College Selectivity Chart